 For the past 5 years, McCoy been on the editorial board of the Journal of Open Law, Technology & Society (JOLTS), involved in selecting articles for publication, editing articles, and working on the administration of that journal.

 McCoy Smith has degrees from Colorado State University (B.S., Mechanical Engineering, with honors), Johns Hopkins University (Masters of Liberal Arts) and the University of Virginia (J.D.).
-He is license to practice in:
+He is licensed to practice in:

 New York (2478428)